 If your partner repeatedly uses one or more of the following to control you;

-pushing, hitting, slapping, choking, kicking, or biting threatening you, your children, other family members or pets threatening suicide to get you to do something using or threatening to use a weapon against The First Group you keeping or taking your paycheck puts you down or makes you feel bad forcing you to have sex or to do sexual acts you do not want or like keeping you from seeing your friends, family or from going to work
+pushing, hitting, slapping, choking, kicking, or biting threatening you, your children, other family members or pets threatening suicide to get you to do something using or threatening to use a weapon against you keeping or taking your paycheck puts you down or makes you feel bad forcing you to have sex or to do sexual acts you do not want or like keeping you from seeing your friends, family or from going to work

 YOU HAVE BEEN ABUSED!!